The Path To A Successful Career, For The Next Generation of Counselors!

 Those that are primarily in it to give back and mentor

 Those that are in it for the money.

-If your plans include finding a mentor that will let you skate by on minimums then you'll need to stop right now and look elsewhere, because I belong firmly in that first group, as does anyone I might recommend to you.
+If your plans include finding the cheapest possible mentor (supervisor) that will let you skate by on minimums then you'll need to stop right now and look elsewhere, because I belong firmly in that first group, as does anyone I might recommend to you.